jduell12/node-db4-guided/notes.md

 - a character can pick a "profession" like fisher/farmer/cook/alchemyst.
 - a Tool is associated with a profession (e.g.: fishing rod with fisher).

-## SQL queries from database we created
+## SQL queries for database we created

 - list of all quests a character is working on, but haven't completed